feets.datasets package

 Link to the remote data

-dest: str
+dest: str or pathlib.Path

 Path where the file must be stored

-Overwrite if the file exists
+Overwrite if the file already exists

 Returns: